 Our results also suggest that greenspaces vegetation features greatly influence the ant communities in urban areas.
 A marked difference was found in the ant species richness and abundance across surveyed greenspaces.
 The population parameters were positively correlated with tree density and soil vegetation cover.
 These findings corroborate the works of Novotony et al., 2003 and Neves et al., 2014 who demonstrated that trees richness and density enable the coexistence of a larger number of insect species because they represent heterogeneity and availability of resources.
 It is the case in our study where urban greenspaces with more complex and heterogenous habitats recorded the highest species richness and diversity like reported in Nooten et al., (2019).
 For example, in this study, we found that ant diversity, species richness and abundance were higher in Reafforested plot (ReNA) and forest of University (FoNA) than public garden greenspaces.

 These two habitats recorded about 49% (34 out of 69 species) and 46% (out of 69 species) of total number of species recorded in our study.
 These findings are also in line with Wildermuth et al., (2023) who demonstrated that heterogenous habitat like forests with complex structure can promote arthropod diversity and abundance due to availability of spatial and climatic niches and decreasing competition pressure.
 However, it should be noted that conversely to these studies, here in this study the reforested plot (ReNA) and the university forest (FoNA) recorded lower values for the Evenness and Simpson's dominance index, while these indices recorded higher values in the greenspaces of public gardens, suggesting an irregular distribution of species abundance and, consequently, a strong dominance of a few species in the ant communities found in these greenspaces.
-A tangible example is showed with the high prevalence of the native ant Pheidole buchholzi which account for 59% of total species abundance in the university forest (FoNA) and the invasive ant Paratrechina longicornis which represents 74% of total species abundance in the reforested plot (ReNA) greenspaces.
+A tangible example is showed with the high prevalence of the native ant Ph. buchholzi which account for 59% of total species abundance in the university forest (FoNA) and the invasive ant Pa. longicornis which represents 74% of total species abundance in the reforested plot (ReNA) greenspaces.

-The results on species composition matched with observation on species richness and diversity of ant community in the type of greenspaces.
+The results on species composition matched with observations on species richness and diversity of ant community in the type of greenspaces.
 We found that a strong variation in species composition with four ant communities according the trees density and soil vegetation cover in our study.
 Greenspaces with relative high tree density that are the university forest (FoNA), the reforested plot (ReNA) and “Riviera 2” (EV 4) represented separately three distinct ant communities as showed the NMDS of figure 4, while the greenspaces of “Yopougon 3eme Pont” (EV 7) , “Agban” (EV 6), “Yopougon 1er Pont” (EV 5) and “Pont ferraille” (EV 3 ) formed one community.
 These finding may suggest that the vegetation characteristics of these greenspaces may also influence the identity of species in this study.
 They are consistent with Trigos-Peral et al., 2020 and Kouakou et al., 2025 who reported that greenspaces typologies, their vegetation features and the level of disturbances are important drivers of ant and spider species composition in urban environment.
 This trend was also reported in Zeng et al., 2023 who reported that pollinator diversity and abundance were improved by the presence of spontaneous herbs and low-intensity management in urban greenspaces of Hefei city in China.